 I have always admired a leader who brings a clear aspirational vision – where the path is not clearly laid out.
 This approach can energise a team to solve the impossible challenge and bring people together through a cause far more fundamental than simply financial results.
 Within a team I admire the ability to have fun at work regardless of the pressures, people who are open and honest with views and opinions, and those who are realistic and pragmatic when making commitments.
 You’ve accomplished many things over the course of your career, but we want to know how you switch off and relax!

-I rediscovered rowing a couple of years ago after a short break of 30 years, and love getting onto the water in either an 8, 4, pair, or single.
+I rediscovered rowing a couple of years ago after a short break of 30 years and love getting onto the water in either an 8, 4, pair or single.
 With COVID my sculling has come on in leaps and bounds.
-Living in Bath I love wandering down to watch the rugby – I won’t be the only one praying for a day when this will be available again.
+Living in Somerset I love wandering down to watch the rugby – I won’t be the only one praying for a day when this will be available again.
 I also love eating out and tasting a new set of flavours and a chef’s creation or innovation, where this is an experience rather than a meal.